Sergiorq1/WEB-1.1-Homework-4-APIs-Starter/README.md

 # Weather API

-Used a weather API to
+Used the weather API to make a responsive website that allows the user to view the weather at any city